Table of Contents

 - 2.5 5) Evaluate your competition

 Out of Blog Post Ideas?
-We got you covered!
+I got you covered!

 If you’re looking for a new way to come up with blog post ideas, you’re in the right place.
 You may not know this, but triting blog posts without conducting keyword research FIRST is pretty much the biggest waste of time since Laser Disks!!

 You’re essentially HOPING that people will find your content interesting.
 It’s a gamble with high stakes.
 If you don’t know what your audience likes and wants, you begin to become irrelevant to them.

 You lose your credibility as an authority in your niche and your income and reputation takes a beating.